 76 Grand Street

-Each piece has a very different story behind it, often revealed only after reading the title.
-Two abstract works look like Russian Suprematist paintings; titled Uppercase Insides and Numeral Insides, they turn out to be just that.
-The Whole Alphabet, From the Center Out traces exactly what it promises as well—in a gouache rainbow-colored code resembling the matrix of an LCD display—evoking the literal-minded whimsy of Jasper Johns’s work with numbers and the alphabet.
+Each piece has a very different story behind it, often revealed only after reading the title that accompanies it.
+Resembling Russian Suprematist painting are two abstract works entitled Uppercase Insides and Numeral Insides, which, upon further contemplation, turn out to be just that.
+The Whole Alphabet From Center Out traces out exactly what it promises, too, in a gouache, rainbow-colored code resembling the matrix of an LCD display, evoking the literal-minded whimsy of Jasper Johns’ work with numbers and the alphabet.

-Auerbach’s works based on the semaphore alphabet, a signaling system using two red and yellow flags, may require a bit of Googling to decipher, as does her work exploring the Ugaritic alphabet—an extinct language from Syria, circa 1300 BC.
-But regardless of your familiarity with specific components of these languages, your confusion in the face of them is part of the desired effect: Where direct semantic exchange is impossible, the beauty of the symbolic language comes to the fore.
+Her works based on the Semaphore Alphabet, a signaling system using two red and yellow flags, may require a bit of Googling to decipher, as will her work exploring the Ugaritic Alphabet—an extinct language from Syria, 1300 BC.
+But regardless of your familiarity with specific components of these languages, your confusion in the face of them is part of the desired effect--where direct semantic exchange is impossible, the beauty of the symbolic language comes to the fore.

-This exhibition also included a group of eight pieces addressing digital language—how binary code is insufficient to determine gray.
-All of the pieces were fifty percent black and fifty percent white, simulating the same gray by using different patterns, similar to the fill patterns in Photoshop’s antecedent, Mac Paint.
-The idea here is that in our most high-tech language we have excluded the possibility of true ambiguity and can only build it out of unambiguous parts
+This exhibition also included a group of eight pieces addressing digital language--how binary code is insufficient to determine gray.
+All of the pieces are 50% black and 50% white, simulating the same gray by using different patterns, as did the fill patterns in the Photoshop antecedent, Mac Paint.
+The idea here was that in our most high-tech recent language, we have excluded the possibility of true ambiguity and can only build it out of unambiguous parts.

 18 Wooster Street